Your wellbeing and support during coronavirus

 Worrying about the coronavirus pandemic

-The pandemic and our response to it continue to be in the news for a while because of the scale of coronavirus.
+How we adjust to coronavirus continues to be in the news because of the scale of its impact.
 Many things we took for granted have been affected.
 All this may make you worry – that’s normal.

 It’s important to get the right balance of information, so don’t switch off completely from the news.
 You still need to know what the latest advice is.
 There are also some positive stories about people coming together and getting through this.